Self-Harmony: Learning to Harmonize Self-Supervision and Self-Play in Test-Time Reinforcement Learning: Related Work

 \subsection{Unsupervised Signal Selection by Enforcing Consistency Across Views}

-At its core, \emph{Self-Harmony} is an unsupervised method that generates its own supervisory signal.
-The pseudo-label selection mechanism is inspired by the information maximization (Infomax) principle, which encourages representations that remain invariant across different ``views'' of the data~\citep{self-organization,bell1995information,hjelm2018learning,tian2020makes}.
+At its core, \emph{Self-Harmony} is an unsupervised method that constructs its own supervisory signal without relying on ground-truth labels.
+Recent work uses self-consistency as an unsupervised signal in reasoning and preference learning~\citep{arxiv.2411.04109,arxiv.2210.11610}, but these methods enforce consistency within a single view—typically via majority voting—whereas we seek a stronger criterion that goes beyond simple vote accumulation.
+Our pseudo-label selection mechanism is inspired by the information maximization (Infomax) principle, which encourages representations that remain invariant across different ``views'' of the data~\citep{self-organization,bell1995information,hjelm2018learning,tian2020makes}.
+This approach mirrors the principles of Invariant Risk Minimization~\citep{arjovsky2019invariant} and Group-Invariant Learning~\citep{chen2020group} by treating paraphrases as distinct environments, ensuring that selected answers are robust to surface-level transformations rather than relying on view-dependent spurious correlations.
 In our setting, the \emph{Solver} and \emph{Reframer} produce solutions to the original and reformulated problems, thereby creating two distinct distributional views.
 To enforce agreement across these views, we employ the harmonic mean of answer frequencies, which provides a stringent yet practical criterion~\citep{xie2020unsupervised,sohn2020fixmatch}.
 Because the harmonic mean heavily penalizes low values, an answer must appear frequently in both distributions to be selected.
 This effectively filters out spurious solutions that arise from a single fragile reasoning path but fail to generalize under reformulation, enabling the model to construct a reliable, unsupervised learning signal.